 The IELTS exam pattern involves thorough and in-depth testing of the reading skill, in one hour with 40 questions on 3 or sometimes more passages, the reading section of the IELTS is a formidable section in terms of difficulty next only to the writing section.
 It is even more difficult for the academic test takers as the paragraphs are seen to be rather complex in comparison to general test-takers, but the general candidates are required to get more questions right in order to get the same grade as the academic candidates.
 In any case, the Reading section requires a lot of skill, practice, and timing along with exposure to a varied range of texts.

 The often misunderstood and misinterpreted advice of reading for the exam is even more misunderstood in the case of IELTS.
 While it is a great thing to have a reading habit, it has to be fine-tuned for IELTS.
-If one carefully observes one can see that IELTS has a standard paragraph format of passages, with a proper introduction- body-conclusion.
-One must gain the skill to read and grasp such information within less time.
+If a candidate carefully observes they can see that IELTS has a standard paragraph format of passages, with a proper introduction- body-conclusion.
+Candidates must gain the skill to read and grasp such information within less time.

 One has to remember that there is no extra time or “transfer time” in the reading section like one has in the listening section.
-You are free to mark on the paper, make notes but the answers have to be written on the answer sheet within the one hour itself.
+You are free to mark on the paper, and make notes but the answers have to be written on the answer sheet within one hour.
 For this, reading specific timed online IELTS classes become more important, they test you in the one-hour time frame to fine-tune your timing skills.

 IELTS reading test comes with specific instructions for every section, like ONE WORD, ONE WORD AND A NUMBER, ONE WORD AND/OR a NUMBER, etc., and breaching the instructions by even a single word or a number might render even a correct answer wrong.
-Hence, pay sufficient time in understanding the instructions and one should get as much practice with such questions as one can.
+Hence, pay sufficient time to understand the instructions and one should get as much practice with such questions as one can.